MelbourneHighSchoolRobotics/mindpile/README.md

 - Loop Interrupt: Only supports breaking out of a loop it is directly inside.
 It can't break out more than 1 layer
 - Brick Buttons: This probably has some bugs
 - Comment: Comments aren't inserted into Python code

+## Contributing

+Install the package locally with

+    pip install -e  ./